 Place media in any of the following designated buildings:

-- Austin: First floor bulletin board and poster rails.
+- Austin: First floor bulletin board.

-- Benson: Poster rails on first and second floors and bulletin board on second floor.
+- Benson: Bulletin board on second floor.

 - Clarke: Bulletin boards on all three floors.